TheTaylorLee/docker-transcodeautomation/README.md

 - When new media is added this process will only effect files 4 hours or older.
 This is so any other unrelated file handling processes have time to complete first.
 - Once all media is transcoded the process sleeps for 4 hours before looking for new media to transcode.
 This is to reduce disk operations.
 - This process will only process and transcode media in `*.mp4 & *.mkv` containers.
 All other files will be excluded.
-- I highly recommend testing with test media first.
+- I highly recommend testing with copy of a few media files first.

 ### Option 1
 - All transcoded media will have the following parameters applied.
 With crf quality configured by required env variables.